Best Payroll Software in 2026: UK Cloud Options Compared

 Weaknesses

-MHR's key features
+What are MHR’s key features?

-In iTrent, MHR has one of the most detailed report-generating on the market.
-In our testing, we used it to track KPIs, assess risks, establish costs, and produce legislative reports and it excelled in all those tasks, with the bonus that you can action them through the same platform.
-Due to its sheer breadth, this makes MHR more suited to large businesses, as such deep reporting prowess is likely to be lost in smaller organisations.
+MHR’s iTrent has one of the most detailed report-generating payroll software programs on the market.
+In our testing, we used it to track KPIs, assess risks, establish costs and produce legislative reports, and it excelled in all those tasks, with the bonus that you can action them through the same platform.

-Unfortunately, MHR is very light on the accounting and HR integrations: it packs only one and three, respectively – way less than Iris Staffology (seven and five).
+Unfortunately, MHR doesn’t offer many accounting and HR integrations.
+It packs only one and three, respectively, way less than Staffology Payroll by IRIS (seven and five).
 This is bad news for business owners who want to coordinate payroll with these related activities.
-For its part, however, MHR makes it easy for payroll data to be shared with different systems, which mitigates the lack of integration to some degree.

 Save by comparing services quotes from leading suppliers